f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

        }
    }

-You will notice that we check first for the existence of the *email* property in the JSON and then check if the string in the JSON is valid.
-If you attempted to only do the email validation but the email property was not present, this would throw an exception for a missing property in the JS object and crash Node.

 Both the email property presence check and invalid email error get an error code that we pass over to TCL to give the client a useable error message.
 Now we can test these error conditions.

+Save and reload the workspace.
 Go to your browser and remove the email property and trailing comma from the password property like so:

 |image14|